adedomin/independent-study/indep-study.md

 ### 4.2.2.
 Advantages

-The advantage jscomposer has over how ansible code generates is that it gives users control on the flow of execution.
+The advantage jscomposer has, over how ansible orchestrates modules, is that it gives users control on the flow of execution.
 To have a similar level a control, you have to use synchronous Ansible modules[@ansible].
 Users can use the native jscomposer modules like parallel and serial to dictate strictly how to execute the code.
 This is unlike ansible which requires users to use pre, post, tasks and handlers to give a similar benefit.